Ozone Theatres: History

+Impact

+According to the South Australian Heritage Council (2022), Ozone Theatres "shaped public experiences and expectations of cinema-going during the interwar period, establishing high standards for film exhibition and introducing numerous innovations in architectural expression, technology and comfort, especially during the sound film era after 1929".

 Cinemas after sale

 Semaphore Cinema, originally in the town hall, was expanded and extensively refurbished in 1929 in Art Deco style, eventually closing in May 1960.
 Ozone Alberton was closed in 1961.

 The Hoyts Ozone Theatre in Murray Bridge closed in 1969.

 Ozone Glenelg became Glenelg Cinema Centre when it was expanded and operated by Wallis Cinemas, finally closing in 2009.

 The Ozone Marryatville has been fully restored and is now the Regal Theatre, within the suburb now named Kensington Park.

+The Victor Harbor cinema had a seating capacity of 910 at the time of its takeover.
+It was renamed as Ozone Theatre, with its vertical signage on the facade simply "Ozone".
+After further changes of hands and renovations, it was renamed Victa Cinema in 1995 and converted into twin screens.
+In 2005 it changed hands and underwent further renovations, while retaining the Art Deco fittings, and in 2020 was acquired by the City of Victor Harbor.
+It has been heritage-listed.
+It was featured in a photographic exhibition called Now Showing...
+Cinema Architecture in South Australia held at the Hawke Centre's Kerry Packer Civic Gallery in April/May 2024.

 Ewen Waterman

 Sir Ewen McIntyre Waterman was secretary of the South Australian Theatrical Proprietors' Association in 1937; president of the South Australian Motion Picture Exhibitors' Association in 1944; and vice-president of the Federal Cinema Exhibitors' Council of Australia in 1947.
-After resigning from the companies associated with his brothers, he moved on to internationally-based posts relating to the Australian wool industry, and was knighted for his services to the pastoral industry in 1963.
+After resigning from the companies associated with his brothers, he moved on to internationally based posts relating to the Australian wool industry, and was knighted for his services to the pastoral industry in 1963.